How to Fix Stripped Screw Holes In Kitchen Cabinets

 Next, pick your cabinet door back up and align the screw with the freshly fixed hole, tightening snugly with your screwdriver or drill.

 Once completely re-attached, that’s it, you’re done!
-Your kitchen cabinet should now be back to its usual healthy self: quiet, sturdy, and ready for many more years of late-night snack heists!
+You now know how to fix stripped screw holes in kitchen cabinets and your kitchen cabinet should now be back to its usual healthy self: quiet, sturdy, and ready for many more years of late-night snack heists!